mjtechguy/terransible-wirehole/README.md

   * Oracle Free Tier Availability Domain

 # Deploy Wirehole
-1.  clone this repo to your deployment machine (where you installed Terraform and Ansible)
+1. Clone this repo to your deployment machine (where you installed Terraform and Ansible)

 ```
 git clone https://github.com/mjtechguy/oci-wirehole